pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

     @savefig ineichen-vs-time-climo.png width=6in
     plt.show();

-The function respects the input types.
+The input data types determine the returned output type.
 Array input results in an OrderedDict of array output, and Series input results in a DataFrame output.
 The keys are 'ghi', 'dni', and 'dhi'.

 Grid with a clear sky irradiance for a few turbidity values.